moding-il/bizdoc.core/README.md

 #### Built-In Types

 BizDoc has several built-in types, including Years, Quarters, Months and Users.
-See BizDoc.Configuration.Types namespace for the complete list of types.
+See BizDoc.Configuration.Types namespace for the complete list of available types.

 You control Type object behavior by setting its Options in the configuration file.